jkomoros/prompt-garden/README.md

 #### template

-Returns a new string like template, but with any instance of `{var}` replaced by the named variable.
+Returns a new string like template, but with any instance of `{{var}}` replaced by the named variable.

 Parameters:
 - `question` - the question to ask the user